David-Rushton/Blog/src/blog.articles/simple-design.md

 tags: [inspiration, design, colour]
 date: 2020-06-11
 image: /blog.articles/media/colours-palette-5933.jpg
-image-credit: Photo by Kaboompics .com from Pexels
+image-credit: Kaboompics .com
+image-provider: Pexels
 ---

 I'm not a graphic designer.
 Of course you don't need me to tell you that.
 You are looking at a site I designed right